 The amount of time it’ll take to recuperate may vary.
 Anniversary reactions are similar to the flu in that they must be let to run their course.
 It's important to remember that these emotions are typical and that they will subside over time.

 How can I prepare for a trauma anniversary?

 This is a great time to lean into self-care.
 A little planning can go a long way, and it may help you reduce some of the anxiety that comes with anticipating a trauma anniversary and the emotions it may bring.
-Read on for a list of ways to care for yourself in the lead up to your trauma anniversary, and explore our full blog post on the topic here.
+Read on for a list of ways to care for yourself in the lead up to your trauma anniversary.

-- Carve Out Some Me Time: It may feel positive to distract yourself from the painful memories a trauma anniversary may bring up (and that may even be true!), but make sure to carve out some time for yourself as well.
-Whether you enjoy cooking, running, journaling, or playing pool with friends, give yourself a little extra love as you work up to your trauma anniversary and sort through the emotions it brings.
+- Carve out some me time: It may feel positive to distract yourself from the painful memories a trauma anniversary may bring up (and that may even be true!), but make sure to carve out some time for yourself as well.
+Whether you enjoy cooking, running, journaling, or playing pool with friends, give yourself a solo date or set up an evening routine to work up to your trauma anniversary and sort through the emotions it brings.

-If a trauma anniversary for sexual assault is coming up, consider joining one of Leda Health’s free, virtual Healing Circles.
-We provide a supportive environment where survivors can explore healing through yoga, art, movement, and more.
-You can also have a look at our other services.
+If a trauma anniversary for sexual assault is coming up, consider joining one of Leda Health’s virtual Healing Circles.
+We provide a brave, virtual space online where you can explore healing through yoga, art, movement, and more at a low cost.